-So, let’s break the word down into its meaning before we dig into what causes overwhelm.
+So, let’s break the word down into meanings before digging into what causes overwhelm.

 Overwhelm basically means covered over or buried.
-And when you’re covered over or buried, there are things unknown to you because you cannot see clearly what’s going on.
+And when you’re covered over or buried, things are unknown to you because you cannot see clearly what’s happening.

 Why is it essential to think about the meaning of overwhelm in this way?
 Because overwhelm is not caused by the amount of work you have to do, it’s caused by “Factors Unknown.”

 What do I mean by “factors unknown”?
 Factors Unknown are simply things you are not clear about.
-Clarity, for several reasons, is an absolute must for any project or job.
+For several reasons, clarity is an absolute must for any project or job.

 Unknown factors can be a combination of things, such as;